 Many travelers believe the best way to prevent getting sick from a flight is to use antibacterial wipes and clean the tray table and arm rests.
 Saline spray may be more helpful.

 Air is re-circulated throughout a flight and can be a breeding ground for germs and viral pathogens.
 One way to prevent those germs from making you sick is to spray saline up your nose and blow your nose.
-Clear out your nasal passages and any mucus residue.
+This will help clear out your nasal passages and any mucus residue.
 You can also use the saline spray throughout the flight to help prevent your nose from drying out due to the low humidity in the cabin.

 10. Put your luggage in your hotel room's bathtub